Constellation-Labs/documentation-hub/validate/resources/p12v1v2-migrate.md

   - Follow the instructions to [install nodectl](../automated/nodectlInstall.md)

   :::info Side Note
   We will not be using this VPS as a **Validator Node**.
-The purpose of installing **nodectl** is just a simply way to add all the necessary components/tools necessary to convert our **p12** `version 1` to `version 2`.
+The purpose of installing nodectl is just a simply way to add all the necessary components/tools necessary to convert our **p12** `version 1` to `version 2`.
   :::

 :::note
 If you are planning to build a dedicated VPS that will **not** ultimately be used as a validator Node, you do not need to adhere to the advised VPS sizing requirements.

-You only need to verify that you have at least `30Gb` of hard drive space (disk) to make sure there is enough room for **nodectl**'s automation process to install the necessary components.
+You only need to verify that you have at least `30Gb` of hard drive space (disk) to make sure there is enough room for nodectl's automation process to install the necessary components.
 :::

 [Skip](#conversion-process) to the conversion process steps.